-- (f) Personal Leave to Care for an Immediate Family or Household Member - (i) An employee is entitled to use up to 10 working days personal leave, including accrued personal leave, each year to care for members of their immediate family or household who are sick and require care and support or who require care due to an unexpected emergency, subject to the conditions set out in this clause. - (ii) Leave may be taken for part of a single day. - (iii) By agreement between an employer and an individual employee, the employee may access an additional amount of their accrued personal leave for the purposes set out in clause (h)(i), beyond the limit set out in clause (f)(i).
+- (f) Personal Leave to Care for an Immediate Family or Household Member - (i) An employee is entitled to use up to a maximum of 152 hours of personal leave each year to provide care or support for a member of the employee's immediate family or household who is ill or injured, or to provide care or support to a member of the employee's immediate family or household due to an unexpected emergency. - (ii) Leave may be taken for part of a single day. - (iii) By agreement between an employer and an individual employee, the employee may access an additional amount of their accrued personal leave for the purposes set out in clause (t)(i), beyond the limit set out in clause (t)(i).
 In such circumstances, the employer and the employee are to agree upon the additional amount that may be accessed. - (g) Sole Person Accessing Leave

-In normal circumstances an employee is not to take leave for caring purposes where another person has taken leave to care for the same person.

-(h) Employee Must Give Notice
+In normal circumstances an employee is not to take leave to provide care or support at the same time as another person who has taken leave to care or support for the same person. (h) Employee Must Give Notice